 - If you intend to send more than 6,000 message segments/day, you should register via the Standard Brand registration process.

-- If you do not have an EIN, but submitted other criteria that makes your Starter Brand ineligible (i.e. duplicate registration information), you will need to re-register eventually, but cannot do so due to the current Starter Brand retirement.
-Please await further guidance from Twilio as a new Starter option that supports non-EIN customers is in development.
+- If you do not have an EIN, but submitted other criteria that makes your Starter Brand ineligible (i.e. duplicate registration information), you will need to re-register as a Sole Proprietor Brand.
+Please see New Changes to Sole Proprietor Brands FAQ for more details.